GopalSaraf/TorrentLeechBot/README.md

     Star and fork the repo
     Now go to your forked repo
     Click on README.md edit button
+    Go to Deploy to Heroku section
-    In [Deploy to Heroku](https://github.com/GopalSaraf/TorrentLeechBot#deploy-on-heroku--) section, Replace GopalSaraf with your github username
+    Replace GopalSaraf with your github username
     Commit the changes
     Deploy the bot